To report a death, please call 03 9534 0208 ( 24 / 7 )

-It is mandatory for all attendees to register your attendance at a Funeral by scanning the QR code available on posters (other registration options are available) at the Shtiebel.
+It is mandatory for all attendees to register their attendance at a Funeral by scanning the QR code available on posters at the Shtiebel.

 Please use the "Book Consecration" button on the Consecration page to request a Consecration booking.
 All bookings must be confirmed by MCK following your electronic request.